uesteibar/errol/README.md

 - [ ] Allowing to specify the number of retries.
 For now, when a message fails to be processed it will be redelivered **only once**.
 After that the message will be just rejected.
 - [ ] Adding a middleware to ensure duplicated messages are not consumed more than once.
 - [ ] Allowing to specify number of workers per consumer.
 [Poolboy](https://github.com/devinus/poolboy) would come handy here.
+- [ ] Handle RabbitMQ outages, following the great explanation in the [amqp hex documentation](https://hexdocs.pm/amqp/readme.html#stable-rabbitmq-connection).
+- [ ] Publishing messages.

 ## Contributing